jinroq/microsoft-graph-docs.ja-JP/api-reference/beta/resources/video.md

 2015-10-25 14:57:30 UTC -->
 <!-- {
   "type": "#page.annotation",
-  "description": "video resource",
-  "keywords": "",
-  "section": "documentation",
+  "description": "The video facet provides information about the properties of a video file.", "keywords": "bitrate,duration,size,video", "section": "documentation",
   "tocPath": ""
 }-->